VashMKS/ada-project/README.md

 ## So, what is an echo chamber?
 We call a community an echo chamber when, due to either external factors or by design, a community that shows built-in biases, traits, opinions, etc interacts (relatively) only within itself, self-reinforcing those opinions and biases.

+Conspiracy between homophily and influence (similar users are brought together, and then they influence each other, reinforcing those traits they share)

 ### Why is it bad?
 Echo chambers are as old as communities themselves.
 We need to understand that this is not a new thing.
 Before the internet, neighbourhoods, family cores and friendship circles were also echo chambers.
 An echo chamber on an uninformed community can create its own beliefs, its own realities, leading to tribalism ("you don't belong to my group, why should I trust you over them?").
 The internet and mass social media only escalated the phenomenon to epic proportions.
 Due to the insulating nature of echo chambers, other dangerous phenomena that occur naturally in social interaction networks (not only on the internet) get amplified.
 See [communal reinforcement](https://en.wikipedia.org/wiki/Communal_reinforcement), [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias), [missinformation](https://en.wikipedia.org/wiki/Misinformation) and [disinformation](https://en.wikipedia.org/wiki/Disinformation), [filter bubbles](https://en.wikipedia.org/wiki/Filter_bubble), [groupthinking](https://en.wikipedia.org/wiki/Groupthink), or [false consensus](https://en.wikipedia.org/wiki/False_consensus_effect) just to name a few.